paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to `false` which disables this feature.

-PAPERLESS_HTTP_REMOTE_USER_HEADER_NAME=<strl>
+PAPERLESS_HTTP_REMOTE_USER_HEADER_NAME=<str>
-    If `PAPERLESS_ENABLE_HTTP_REMOTE_USER` is enabled, this property allows to customize the name of the HTTP header from which the username is extracted.
-    Values are in terms of
+    If `PAPERLESS_ENABLE_HTTP_REMOTE_USER` is enabled, this property allows to customize the name of the HTTP header from which the authenticated username is extracted.
+Values are in terms of [HttpRequest.META](https://docs.djangoproject.com/en/3.1/ref/request-response/#django.http.HttpRequest.META).
-    [HttpRequest.META](https://docs.djangoproject.com/en/3.1/ref/request-response/#django.http.HttpRequest.META).
     Thus, the configured value must start with `HTTP_` followed by the normalized actual header name.